Early Netherlandish painting: Patronage

-Jan van Eyck, Annunciation, 1434–1436.
-Wing from a dismantled triptych.
-National Gallery of Art, Washington, DC.
-The architecture shows Romanesque and Gothic styles.
-Mary is overly large, symbolizing her heavenly status.

 By the 15th century the reach and influence of the Burgundian princes meant that the Low Countries' merchant and banker classes were in the ascendancy.
 The early to mid-century saw great rises in international trade and domestic wealth, leading to an enormous increase in the demand for art.
 Artists from the area attracted patronage from the Baltic coast, the north German and Polish regions, the Iberian Peninsula, Italy and the powerful families of England and Scotland.
 At first, masters had acted as their own dealers, attending fairs where they could also buy frames, panels and pigments.
 The mid-century saw the development of art dealership as a profession; the activity became purely commercially driven, dominated by the mercantile class.

 Rogier van der Weyden, Jean Wauquelin presenting his 'Chroniques de Hainaut' to Philip the Good, presentation miniature, 1447–1448.
 Royal Library of Belgium, Brussels.

 Smaller works were not usually produced on commission.
 More often the masters anticipated the formats and images that would be most sought after and their designs were then developed by workshop members.
 Ready made paintings were sold at regularly held fairs, or the buyers could visit workshops, which tended to be clustered in certain areas of the major cities.
 The masters were allowed to display in their front windows.
 This was the typical mode for the thousands of panels produced for the middle class – city officials, clergy, guild members, doctors and merchants.